Vikaspogu/blog/content/blog/tekton-multiarch-buildx.md

 ## Setup

-This differs from platform to platform but one thing we all have in common is pipelines, so I’ve constructed a basic buildx setup for TektonCD task.
+Steps might differ from platform to platform, but the pipelines will remain the same.
+So I've constructed a basic buildx setup for the TektonCD task.

 ## Pipeline

-Below is a modified task of [docker-build](https://github.com/tektoncd/catalog/blob/master/task/docker-build/0.1/docker-build.yaml)
+I am taking the upstream [docker-build](https://github.com/tektoncd/catalog/blob/master/task/docker-build/0.1/docker-build.yaml) task and modifying it to my needs

 What's modified